 \mypar{Number of Supervised Pairs.} We first analyze how the number of paired image–text samples affects downstream performance.
-In this experiment, we fix the amount of unpaired data to 1M images and 1M text samples from CC3M, and vary the number of paired examples from $10^2$ to $10^5$.
+In this experiment, we fix the amount of unpaired data to 1M images and 1M texts from CC3M, and vary the number of paired samples from $10^2$ to $10^5$.
 Figure~\ref{fig:n_pairs} reports zero-shot retrieval results.
 Across all supervision levels, SOTAlign consistently outperforms the supervised SAIL baseline, with gains of up to $+10\%$ accuracy in the intermediate regime between $10^3$ and $10^4$ pairs.
 As expected, these gains diminish as the number of paired samples increases, and both methods fail under extremely sparse supervision (100 pairs).
 Overall, SOTAlign reaches the same performances as SAIL with roughly 4 times less supervision.\looseness=-1

 \mypar{Number of Unsupervised Samples.} Next, we investigate the effect of unpaired data on downstream performance.
-In this experiment, we fix the number of pairs to 10k, and vary the number of additional unpaired image and text samples between $10^4$ and $10^6$. \cref{fig:n_pairs} shows that our method successfully leverages unpaired data for zero-shot retrieval.
-We observe consistent gains from the unpaired data up to 500k unpaired samples.
+In this experiment, we fix the number of pairs to 10k, and vary the number of additional unpaired image and text samples between $10^4$ and $10^6$. \cref{fig:n_pairs} shows that our method successfully leverages unpaired data for zero-shot retrieval with consistent gains up to 500k unpaired samples.